19 Jun 7 Healthy BBQ Ideas

 BE CREATIVE WITH SALADS

-There are many delicious ingredients that can be added to salads so think beyond iceberg and cucumber.
-Some of my favourite ingredients for jazzing up a salad include: pomegranate, spiralized courgette, walnuts, pine nuts, rocket leaves, fresh basil and mint.
-Or try my Strawberry and Avocado Salad recipe.
+There are many delicious ingredients that can be added to salads so think beyond lettuce and cucumber.
+Great ingredients for jazzing up a salad include: pomegranate, spiralized courgette, walnuts, pine nuts, rocket leaves, fresh basil and mint.
+Or try this strawberry and avocado salad recipe.

 DON’T FORGET VEGETABLES